reef-g/GolDrive/README.md

 ------------------------------------------------------
 ## Run
+- Open settings.py
-- Open settings.py and set change SERVERIP to your servers ip, change USER_FILES_PATH to the directory on your computer that contains the images to run the project.
+- change SERVERIP to your servers ip.
+- change USER_FILES_PATH to the directory on your computer that contains the images to run the project.

 **Firstly make sure your cmd is mounted on the project files!**